ajramos202/ajramos202/README.md

 <p align="center">The name's Ramos, Amanda Ramos</p>

-## Well met! 👋 I'm Amanda, a Data Scientist passionate about utilizing my skills to bring about changes in the accessibility of healthcare and justice.
+## Well met! 👋 I'm Amanda, a Data Scientist passionate about utilizing my skills and creativity to bring about changes in the accessibility of mental healthcare and justice.

 ### 🔭 What I'm Working On

-Currently, I'm focused on completing my education at Bloom Technical Institute.
+Currently, I am focusing on researching and reaching out to potential future employers.
-I'm in the final stretch!
+I'm excited at all the opportunities that await!
 There is nowhere to go but up.

 ### 🌱 What I'm Learning